Ariful01303/ass-client-11/README.md

 server live site  [Tour BD](https://intense-fortress-98735.herokuapp.com).

-## This website help you to tour wurld wide
+## This website help you to tour world wide

-## At first you need create a account you can easyly do it click login
+## At first you need create a account . you can easyly do it click login

 ## You can choose your tourst spot and send to your details